eleurent/IGNite/README.md

 ## Credits

 Thanks to Amine Benssy :bicyclist: for the idea and original implementation.
+Thanks to Daniel Beilharz :runner: for coming up with this neat name.